Jessica-coffman/sql-data-warehouse-project/README.md

 ---
 ### About Me:

- - HI :)!
-I am [Jessica](https://www.linkedin.com/in/jessica-coffman-aa0890294/) a data-focused analyst with hands-on experience transforming complex, unstructured information into actionable insights.
+ - HI! :) I am [Jessica](https://www.linkedin.com/in/jessica-coffman-aa0890294/) a data-focused analyst with hands-on experience transforming complex, unstructured information into actionable insights.
 - I’m especially interested in building secure, automated, and data-driven systems that bridge the gap between intelligence analysis and modern data engineering